 - the Southern Ocean (>60°S)

 - Macquarie Island.

 The AAD provides cargo and logistics support, and biosecurity measures for the Australian Antarctic Program.
 The AAD also facilitates the import and export of cargo.

-Cargo is classified as goods carried on a ship, aircraft or motor vehicle.
-All cargo movements must be reported in the AAD’s Econ System (electronic cargo consignment system).
-The Australian Antarctic Division (AAD) relies on the information entered into Econ, to meet its regulatory and legislative requirements.
+All cargo movements must be reported in the AAD’s Econ System (electronic cargo consignment).
+The AAD relies on information entered into Econ, to meet regulatory and legislative requirements.

-Cargo (goods) must be cleared for movement by relevant regulators prior to being released to the AAD.
+Cargo (goods) must be cleared for movement by relevant regulators before being released to the AAD.
 After cargo is released, it is on-forwarded to cargo owners.

-Due to a worldwide recall by Apple, all Apple MacBooks must be placed in carry-on baggage only and must remain switched off during the flight.
-This device is banned from ‘checked in’ luggage.
+- All Apple MacBooks must be placed in carry-on baggage.
+They must remain switched off during the flight.
+This device is banned from ‘checked in’ luggage due to a worldwide recall by Apple.